thepmsquare/concealed/README.md

 # hidden-api

-FastAPI application, meant to be used for encoding and decoding messages in images / steganography.
+FastAPI application, meant to be used for encoding and decoding messages in images i.e. steganography.

 Note: It is encouraged to not use plain text as messages.
 [Reference for Advanced Encryption Standard](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard).